 "I actually would like to, but I have the means to afford what I need." - C2

-We staged an in-city intervention to test our assumptions about exchanging expiring food.
+We staged an in-city intervention to test our assumptions about exchanging expiring foods.
 We placed a Neighborhood Food Pantry in a residential area and in a community park.
 The Neighborhood Food Pantry had an assortment of opened, unopened, cooked, and uncooked foods.

 We quickly learned through this experiment and user interviews that our food sharing network did not fit with most people’s mental models.
 Instead of a food sharing network, many people saw the Neighborhood Food Pantry as another form of food donation for the needy.